Rich Burlew: Health issues

 Burlew has an undisclosed chronic illness which sometimes impedes his ability to draw comics and causes periodic delays in schedule.
 Due to his illness, Burlew reiterated on his website on July 10, 2011 that The Order of the Stick webcomic is produced on "a random schedule ... depending on [his] ability to work."

 In September 2012, Burlew seriously injured his right hand in an accident that required emergency surgery and prevented him from drawing for an extended period.
 Despite physiotherapy, he has said that he does not expect to fully recover from the injury.
 Forbes highlighted Burlew's open communication on the impact of his injury on the delivery of his Kickstarter rewards: "a great example of both fantastic communication and how a project can get derailed through no fault of anyone’s is Rich Burlew’s Order of the Stick. [...]
 Burlew sliced his thumb open on a piece of broken glass, severing tendons and requiring emergency surgery.
 Worse, it was his drawing hand. [...]
 There’s no telling how long it’s going to be before Burlew is able to write again, let alone draw, but the way that he has continued to communicate with his backers has engendered nothing but sympathy and support".
+In a December 28, 2012 Kickstarter update post, Burlew stated that physical therapy had given him limited use of a pen back and was now able to sign autographs.
+He was able to post an update to his comic—The Order of The Stick—before the end of 2012 and continued updates into 2013.
+In a February 28, 2013 post on his website, he describes his recovery as, "not 100% yet—[he] still need to take frequent breaks, and [his] lines don't always go where [he] want them to go—but it's been getting better."
+His comic continues to be updated as of 2025.